opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

+Your contributions increase your Rating in our community.

 Please read through our [Architecture Overview](ARCHITECTURE.md) and [Installation Instructions](INSTALL.md).

 ## Getting Started